-A Rigidbody2D component places an object under the control of the physics engine.
-Many concepts familiar from the standard Rigidbody component carry over to Rigidbody 2D, with the difference that in 2D, objects can only move in the XY plane and can only rotate on an axis perpendicular to that plane.
+A Rigidbody 2D component places a GameObject under the control of the physics engine.
+Many concepts familiar from the standard Rigidbody component carry over to Rigidbody 2D; the differences are that in 2D, objects can only move in the XY plane and can only rotate on an axis perpendicular to that plane.

 |Linear Drag||Drag coefficient affecting positional movement.|

 |Gravity Scale||Degree to which the GameObject is affected by gravity.|

 |Is Kinematic||Check this if you want the Rigidbody 2D to be affected and moved by forces and collisions.
 See Kinematic Rigidbody 2D components, below, for more details.|